Santa Maria Incoronata, Naples

-The church was built in the 14th century in Gotico Angioiano style as part of urban project around the Castel Nuovo, the royal palace of Charles II of Anjou.
+The church was built in the 14th century in Gotico Angioino style as part of urban project around the Castel Nuovo, the royal palace of Charles II of Anjou.
 The church was founded in 1364, not as tradition holds, in memory of the coronation of Joanna I of Naples and her second marriage to Louis, Prince of Taranto, but to hold a precious relic, a spine from the thorny crown of Christ, which the queen had requested from Charles V of France, and whose portrait is kept in the entrance.
 The edification of the Palace chapel or cappella palatina outside of the Castle, was completed in a difficult moment for the Queen, after the death of her husband in 1362.

 In 1403 Ladislaus of Naples ordered the painting of a cycle of Saint Ladislaus' legend in the church (finished 1414).
 There the Hungarian king is depicted receiving the royal crown, also fighting against the pagans, and receiving the crown of Croatia.

 Originally a small hospital was constructed attached to the church, and the entire complex was under the jurisdiction of the Carthusian Monastery of San Martino, till the end of the 16th century.
 The church was reconsecrated in the 18th century, after years of disuse, and restored over the centuries.
 However the interior has been stripped on most of its former Baroque decoration.